LNHS and The Christian Mission partner and collect food for pantry

 “We are there to help,” LaCount stressed.
 “We serve families at 199% above poverty level” as she noted that a family of four making under $53,000 a year could still qualify for service.

-Those wishing to donate to The Christian Mission may do so by visiting their website and giving online at www.ourchristianmission.org and click on the red button.
+Those wishing to donate to The Christian Mission may do so by visiting the website at www.ourchristianmission.org and clicking the red button.

-Immediate food needs include canned tomato products, including diced, sauce, and paste, along with breakfast items of cereals, instant oatmeal and instant grits.
+Immediate food needs include canned tomato products — diced, sauce, and paste —along with breakfast items of cereals, instant oatmeal and instant grits.

 Gently used clothing, shoes and household items are also being accepted.
 Food and clothing can be dropped off during donation hours, Wednesday through Friday from 9 a.m. to 4:30 p.m.